 Colossians 2:6-15 (16-19)

 The problem for the Colossians was people who were making it more complicated to be Christian than it had to be.
 “Real Christians” followed certain laws and cultivated a sophisticated spirituality.
 Colossian Christians were tying themselves in knots trying to do and be all these things.
 Paul tells them to relax.
-Remember who you are and whose you are.
+He says they need to remember who they are and whose they are.

 For children today the problem is all the things people tell them they “gotta be” and “gotta do.”
 They gotta be athletic, smart, gifted, cute/pretty, popular, and more.
 All these are fine things, but they are not the best thing, not the thing that will make life abundant and “good,” not the thing, that will save us.
 Paul tells these children to relax and remember that God made them and loves them.
 They belong to Jesus.